buildo/wiro/docs/src/main/tut/index.md

 We think routes should be a one-to-one mapping with controllers' methods.
 Wiro exposes controllers' operations using HTTP as a transport protocol.

-This is sometimes referred to as *WYGOPIAO*: What You GET Or POST Is An Operation, and it's closly related to RPC.
+This is sometimes referred to as *WYGOPIAO*: What You GET Or POST Is An Operation, and it's closely related to RPC.

 {% include_relative step-by-step-example.md %}